-Inspired by the many couples who got engaged this Valentine’s Day, we thought we would highlight another engagement that ranks high in importance for our collective happiness: employee engagement.
-The modern workforce has shifted power to employees who can apply for new jobs with a simple click.
+The modern workforce has shifted power from the employer to employees who can apply for new jobs with a simple click.
 With attrition costing nonprofits and social entrepreneurs at least 20 percent of each employee’s salary in lost productivity, morale and knowledge, keeping our teams energized and invested in our work benefits the social sector and our clients.
 Employee engagement is less about salary, appreciation or satisfaction scores, and more about employees’ emotional commitment to the organization, its vision and goals and their coworkers.

-Sticking with our Valentine’s theme, we wanted to have a little fun to kick-start your brainstorming session on how to engage employees at the highest level, we are sharing insights from Deloitte University Press’ Becoming Irresistible: A New Model for Employee Engagement, along with lessons gleaned from our work in the social sector.
-In our experience, one of the biggest drivers of recruitment to the social sector is passion for the work, but the biggest driver of retention is enjoyment.
-Inspired by best practices, we have included five ways to boost your social sector organization’s engagement and retention.
+To kick-start your brainstorming session on how to engage employees at the highest level, we are sharing insights from Deloitte University Press’ Becoming Irresistible: A New Model for Employee Engagement, along with lessons gleaned from our work in the social sector.
+In our experience, one of the biggest drivers of nonprofit recruitment is passion for the work, but the biggest driver of retention is enjoyment.
+Inspired by best practices, we have included five keys to boost your social sector organization’s engagement and retention.

-- Meaningful work – To keep your team engaged, employees want to know what they do makes a difference to your clients and communities.
+To keep your team engaged, employees want to know what they do makes a difference to your clients and communities.
 This can be easier for employees on the frontlines, but harder for those in administrative areas.
-To bridge this divide and ensure everyone feels they are on the same team, consider annual job shadowing or volunteer rotations and holding mission moments at each staff meeting.
+To bridge this divide and ensure everyone feels they are on a unified team, consider offering annual job shadowing or volunteer rotations and holding mission moments at each staff meeting.
 Employees also want to be empowered to decide how they will reach goals.
 It is essential for employees to be included in the strategic planning process through surveys and task forces.
 This way, they can provide on-the-ground intelligence that will not only inform the plan, but also ensure that action plans and dashboards are realistic and meaningful.
 Consider giving staff regular opportunities (e.g., comment box, polling/surveys) to provide feedback to the management team to bring fresh ideas to the table.

-- Hands-on management – Hands-on management does not mean micromanaging your team’s every move; it simply means that managers are fully invested in supporting and coaching employees on their paths to achieving their performance goals.
+Supportive management does not mean micromanaging your team’s every move; it simply means that managers are fully invested in supporting and coaching employees on their paths to achieving their performance goals.
 It requires providing regular feedback (vs. annual feedback) and building jobs around employees’ strengths.
 To accomplish this, consider having a competency assessment for each role.
 When an employee gets a position, have them fill it out and compare their answers to yours – it will spur conversations about expectations and needs.
 Then, develop a robust professional development plan, including trainings and mentorship, to bolster their strengths and assist with challenges.
 Revisit this assessment regularly to show progress and add new areas of growth.
 Nonprofits also should consider an internal leadership pipeline – it supports the organization’s goals around succession planning, but also encourages employees to learn and grow outside their direct area of work.
 Also keep in mind that it is crucial for frontline employees who move into management roles to receive leadership development so they can properly coach their team to success.

-- Growth opportunities – Employees, particularly those under 35, want jobs that push them to grow and acquire new skills.
+Employees, particularly those under 35, want jobs that push them to grow and acquire new skills.
 This does not necessarily mean they want a promotion every year.
 Younger employees desire formal and informal professional development, opportunities to try something new and the chance to grow once they’ve mastered certain skills.
-If your budget is limited, consider hosting “lunch and learns” where employees lead trainings in areas of expertise or book clubs where you discuss relevant professional books or books connected to collective organizational needs.
+If your budget is limited, consider hosting “lunch and learns” where employees lead trainings in areas of expertise or book clubs where you discuss relevant professional books/podcasts connected to collective organizational needs.
 Our favorites for clients are The Five Choices, Dare to Lead and The Speed of Trust.
 And, get creative — we have a client who launched an internal Toastmasters to help employees strengthen their presentation skills.

-- Trust in leadership – Luckily for the social sector, people want to work at organizations with a purpose, but they also want leaders who are transparent and invest in their development.
-In the social sector, because employees lead with their heart, decisions are often more personal, so trust in leadership is essential.
+Luckily for the social sector, people want to work at organizations with a purpose, but they also want leaders who are transparent and invest in their development.
+In the social sector, because employees lead with their heart, decisions are often more personal and emotional, so trust in leadership is essential.
 To that end, leadership must openly share things like when mistakes occur and how decisions are made.
 To gauge how you are doing in this area, we recommend an annual survey of employee satisfaction.
 We suggest using simple quantitative and qualitative questions to get to the heart of this issue and produce measurable results that can be tracked annually.
-Then, as with every survey, employers need to share the results, celebrate achievements, and take steps to improve where needed.
+Then, as with every survey, employers need to share the results, celebrate achievements and take steps to improve where needed.